-Our Recommended Farmstays in the West Country: Farmstays/The-West-Country
+Our Recommended Farm Stays in the South West of England: Farmstays/South-West

 Most of the West Midlands is associated with the urban sprawl of Britain’s second city Birmingham in the same way the South East is tied to London.
 Being the birthplace of the industrial revolution doesn’t help its progress as a farm holiday destination either.
 But really, this unassuming heart of Britain is gorgeously rural too.

 The East Midlands rural tourism scene is dominated by the Derbyshire Peak District.
 Even without the writings of Jane Austen and the Bronte sisters to inspire, the Peak District, which spreads over North Derbyshire and up into South Yorkshire, is a wonderfully atmospheric place.
-With its rugged scenery and quaint stone villages the Peak District is a firm farmstay favourite, and a place of refuge and peace away from the urban grimness of post-industrial Northern England.
+With its rugged scenery and quaint stone villages the Peak District is a rural favourite, and a place of refuge away from the urban grimness of post-industrial Northern England.

-As you might expect it gets lots of tourists, many of whom come to pay homage to some of the most iconic literary figures in English language, others to wander on foot its wild landscapes.
+As you might expect it gets lots of tourists, many of whom come to pay homage to some of the most iconic literary figures in the English language, and others to wander on foot its wild landscapes.
 Whichever way, being surrounded by urban conurbations with a combined population of around 20 million, it struggles gracefully to keep its charm and poise in the face of the huge number of visitors.
-There are many accommodation options throughout the Peak District with farmstays and cottages being possibly the most popular choice, you’ll find that hosts here have a long and well deserved reputation for looking after tourists and you’re very unlikely to be disappointed.
+There are many accommodation options throughout the Peak District with farm stays and cottages being possibly the most popular choice, you’ll find that hosts here have a long and well-deserved reputation for looking after tourists and you’re very unlikely to be disappointed.